-Sipping a frosty iced tea is one of the simple joys of summer, and hibiscus elevates the experience to sublime refreshment.
 The dark blood red dried flowers are steeped in hot water yielding a seductively rich, brightly tart drink reminiscent of childhood fruit punch but so, so much better.

-If you’ve ever had Jamaica (pronounced ‘ham-eye-ku’) at a Mexican restaurant, you most likely would have been served the syrupy fast-food version of this tea – yummy, but loaded with sugar and probably a bunch of artificial stuff.
+If you've ever had jamaica (pronounced ‘ham-eye-ku') at a Mexican restaurant, you most likely would have been served the syrupy fast-food version of this tea – yummy, but loaded with sugar and probably a bunch of artificial stuff.
 When I discovered that I could make this (tasting even better) at home for very little time, money, or effort, hibiscus tea became my new favorite thing.
-Oh, and as a bonus, hibiscus tea is high in Vitamin C and is said to be beneficial for circulation (it does look a bit like blood) and healthy digestion.

-Lately my kidlets have been begging for kombucha from morning til night.
-We have a fairly strict ‘none past noon’ policy about the stuff lest any lingering caffeine keeps them wide-eyed past bedtime.
+Lately, my kidlets have been begging for kombucha from morning til night.
+We have a fairly strict ‘none past noon' policy about the stuff lest any lingering caffeine keeps them wide-eyed past bedtime.
 So today I whipped up a pitcher (well a big mason jar) of hibiscus tea lightly sweetened with local raw honey to quench their thirsts on a lovely hot afternoon.
-Both my 5 year old and toddler approved with resounding glee.
+Both my 5-year-old and toddler approved with resounding glee.

 For the grown-ups, a snip of mint and a squeeze of lime goes in if we have it, but either way this gorgeous flower tea tastes perfect when poured over a glass of ice.

-Hibiscus Tea Ingredients and supplies
+Hibiscus tea ingredients and supplies

-- 4 cups filtered water, divided – Find a great water filter here
+- 4 cups filtered water, divided

 - lime wedges, optional